suchanek/repo_vis/README.md

 - **--width**: (Optional) Width of the visualization window (default: 1200).
 - **--height**: (Optional) Height of the visualization window (default: 800).

+## Under the Hood

+This section explains the internal workings of the visualization algorithm to provide insight into how the 3D representations are created.

+### Package Analysis & Parsing

+- **AST-Based Code Parsing**: The tool uses Python's Abstract Syntax Tree (AST) module to parse Python files and extract structural information without executing the code.

+- **Element Collection**: The system walks through all `.py` files in the package recursively, identifying:
+  - Classes and their methods
+  - Standalone functions
+  - Docstrings for all elements

+- **Duplicates Handling**: A tracking mechanism (`seen_classes` and `seen_functions` sets) ensures that each class and function is only included once in the visualization.

+### Visualization Algorithm

+#### 3D Space Distribution

+- **Fibonacci Sphere Distribution**: Classes and functions are positioned using the Fibonacci sphere algorithm, which creates nearly uniform point distributions on a sphere's surface, ensuring optimal spacing even with large numbers of elements.

+- **Hierarchical Positioning**:
+  - Package center serves as the origin (0,0,0)
+  - Classes orbit around the package in a spherical arrangement
+  - Methods orbit their parent classes in smaller spheres
+  - Functions orbit the package center at a larger radius than classes

+#### Mesh Generation & Rendering

+- **Adaptive Geometry Selection**:
+  - For small to moderate packages (< 2000 classes): Icosahedrons represent classes
+  - For large packages (> 2000 classes): Simpler cube geometries are used
+  - For functions: Cylinders up to 1000, cubes above 1000
+  - Methods are always rendered as icosahedrons

+- **Connection Logic**:
+  - Connections are rendered differently based on element count:
+    - Cylinders for fewer than 500 classes (high detail)
+    - Lines for 500-2000 classes (medium detail)
+    - No connections for extremely large packages (> 2000 classes) to improve performance
+  - Method connections are only drawn if total methods < 2000

+- **Performance Optimization**:
+  - MultiBlock collections group similar meshes for efficient rendering
+  - Triangle count is carefully tracked and displayed
+  - Selective rendering of methods and functions based on user preferences
+  - Progress tracking with incremental updates for large packages

+#### Picking & Interaction

+- **Mesh Mapping System**: Each 3D object (mesh) is assigned a unique ID that maps to its corresponding code element (class, method, or function).

+- **Picking Algorithm**: PyVista's picking functionality is enhanced with custom callbacks that:
+  1. Identify which mesh was clicked
+  2. Retrieve the associated element information
+  3. Display docstrings in formatted Markdown popups
+  4. Highlight the selected element

+#### Triangle Count Calculation

+- **Face Counting**: The total triangle count is calculated by summing:
+  - Faces from class meshes
+  - Faces from method meshes
+  - Faces from function meshes
+  - Faces from all connection geometries

+- This provides a performance metric and indicates visualization complexity

+### UI Integration

+- **PyQt5 and PyVista Integration**: The Qt-based UI is integrated with PyVista's rendering capabilities through the QtInteractor class.

+- **Real-time Updates**: Status messages, progress bars, and selection updates are processed through Qt's event loop with `QApplication.processEvents()` to maintain UI responsiveness.

+- **Docstring Formatting**: Python docstrings are converted to Markdown for better readability using regex-based parsing.

 ## General Considerations

 - Large repositories (thousands of classes or functions) can take several minutes to parse and render.